AlexGalhardo/app.alexgalhardo.com/README.md

 - <b>The goal is to be be refactoring it over the years during my professional career as I develop my programming/technical skills.</b>
 ## APP Features
 - Authentication (Login, SignUp, Recover Password, Resend Confirm Email Link)
-- Simple Ecommerce feature (Checkout, ShopCart, Stockout, Stripe Checkout)
+- Simple Ecommerce (Checkout, ShopCart, Stockout, Stripe Checkout)
 - Subscriptions (Like a software as a service)
 - Blog
 - Contact Form (SMTP using HTML templates)
 - Cookies privacy
 - Recomendations using AJAX requests
 - API REST and GraphQL, with a HTML documentation
+- Newsletter
+- ADMIN ACL and CRUDs
 ## MicroServices
 - https://galhardo-correios.herokuapp.com/cep/13560290 (zipcode here)
    - To GET ZipCode/CEP Information (Correios BRAZIL)